Storage shelf life tips for Turmeric scrubs

 Do turmeric scrubs really work?

-Yes, turmeric scrubs work through dual mechanisms.
-Physical exfoliation removes dead skin cells—your skin renews approximately every 40-56 days.[3]
+Yes, turmeric scrubs work through two methods.
+Physical exfoliation removes dead skin cells.

-Most users see smoother skin immediately and noticeable brightening within 4-8 weeks of consistent use (2-3 times weekly).
+Most users see smoother skin right away and noticeable brightening within 4-8 weeks of use (2-3 times weekly).
 Learn more about how turmeric body scrub exfoliates.

 How long does turmeric scrub last?

-Check your product's PAO (Period After Opening) label—the small jar icon indicates months after opening (6M, 12M, etc.).
+Check your product's PAO (Period After Opening) label.
+The small jar icon shows months after opening (6M, 12M, etc.).

 Commercial scrubs typically last 6-12 months after opening when stored properly.
 Unopened, they last 12-24 months.